Explore Courses

 Revenue per click is calculated as follows: Goal Value x Conversion Rate.

-44. What is Custom dimensions and metrics?
+44. What are Custom dimensions and metrics?

 Custom dimensions and custom metrics are like default dimensions and metrics in your Google Analytics account, except they are created by you to collect and analyze data Analytics don’t track otherwise.